 We consider the CMB temperature, polarization, and lensing reconstruction angular power spectra from the Planck satellite.
-We consider the 2018 dataset of Planck [4], and in some cases also contrast the differences in the parameter constraints with the 2015 dataset of Planck [74].
+We consider the 2018 dataset of Planck [75], and in some cases also contrast the differences in the parameter constraints with the 2015 dataset of Planck [71].
+In addition to Planck, we consider the improvements in the parameter constraints from a combined analysis with the small-scale CMB temperature and polarization measurements from the 2008-2018 observing seasons of the Atacama Cosmology Telescope (ACT; primarily DR4 [97] but also contrasting against DR3 [96]).

 We distinguish between two setups for Planck 2018, one that we denote "Planck18" which includes the CMB temperature and polarization data (TT,TE,EE+lowE; where the low-multipole polarization is obtained from the High Frequency Instrument, HFI), and another that we denote "All-Planck18" which additionally includes the lensing reconstruction (TT,TE,EE+lowE+lensing).
-The corresponding two cases for Planck 2015 are "Planck15" which includes the CMB temperature and low- l polarization data (TT+lowP; where the lowmultipole polarization is obtained from the Low Frequency Instrument, LFI), along with "All-Planck15" which additionally includes the TE and EE spectra at high multipoles together with lensing reconstruction (TT,TE,EE+lowP+lensing).
+The corresponding two cases for Planck 2015 are "Planck15" which includes the CMB temperature and low- l polarization data (TT+lowP; where the low-multipole polarization is obtained from the Low Frequency Instrument, LFI), along with "All-Planck15" which additionally includes the TE and EE spectra at high multipoles together with lensing reconstruction (TT,TE,EE+lowP+lensing).